WillyBruhn/PredictingProteinInteractions/docs/index.md

 ## Installation
  A script that trys to install all necessary dependencies can be found in *setUp/setUp.sh*.
 Install all dependencies by typing:
 ```
+cd setUp
 ./setUp.sh
 ```
-In order to view this documentation on your local machine type:
+In order to view this documentation as displayed on github on your local machine type:

 ```
 ./docs/createDoc.sh